-Owing to the nature of the subject and the large coursework element, in order to excel, students need to be committed throughout, be self-motivated, have good organisational skills and a personal interest in Art to excel in this course.
+Owing to the nature of the subject and the large coursework element, in order to excel, students need to be committed throughout, be able to draw and use formal elements, be self-motivated, have good organisational skills and a personal interest in Art to excel in this course.

-- Unit 1: coursework portfolio including two controlled assessments, sketchbook and sheets - Unit 2: completes the course with a controlled assessment in April/May of Year 11.
-Final controlled assessment with sketchbook and/or sheets
+- Unit 1: coursework portfolio including two projects consisting - or sketchbook work & final outcomes - Unit 2:Controlled assessment .
+Final outcome in controlled - assessment with sketchbook.

-Furthermore, throughout the course, students' work will regularly be given a mark by their teacher.
+Furthermore, throughout the course, students' work will regularly be given feedback by their teacher.

-Marks will be given for the following: collecting ideas, designing & making artwork, discussing, describing & assessing your work, other students' work and the work of artists and designers; developing your work; exploring and experimenting with ideas and different materials; the use of formal elements line, colour, texture and shape.
+Feedback will be given for the following: collecting ideas, designing & making artwork, discussing, describing & assessing your work, other students' work and the work of artists and designers; developing your work; exploring and experimenting with ideas and different materials; the use of formal elements line, colour, texture and shape.

-Final assessment of both units takes place in June of Year 11, followed by an exhibition of work to celebrate student achievement.
+Final assessment of both units takes place in June of Year 11, followed by a n exhibition of work to celebrate student achievement.